-Kirk Kjeldsen received an MFA from the University of Southern California’s School of Cinematic Arts and is currently an assistant professor in the cinema program at Virginia Commonwealth University’s School of the Arts.
+Kirk Kjeldsen received an MFA from the University of Southern California’s School of Cinematic Arts, where he was a student of Frank Daniel, and he has been an assistant professor in the cinema program since 2010.
 He was a finalist or semi-finalist in a number of screenwriting fellowships and competitions, including The Academy of Motion Picture Arts and Sciences’ Nicholl Fellowships in Screenwriting, and he has developed and sold material to both Hollywood and independent producers.
 During his studies at USC, Kjeldsen was a development assistant at The Sundance Institute, and he has produced more than twenty short films shot on 35mm.
 His first novel, Tomorrow City, was named one of the ten best books of 2013 by The New Jersey Star-Ledger; his second novel, Land of Hidden Fires, was published in 2017.
 He also wrote and produced the 35mm feature film Gavagai, which was shot in Norway and was directed by VCUarts Cinema Program Director Rob Tregenza.